brdevok/string-validator/README.md

 `"email"` | `/^[^@]+@[a-zA-Z0-9\-]+(\.[a-zA-Z]+){1,3}$/m` | Validates an email-like string
 `"mix"` | `/^[a-zA-Z0-9 ,.\-()+]{0,}$/m` | Allow the use of letters and numbers and some special characters, can be used for addresses.
-`"float"` | `/^[0-9]+\.[0-9]+$/m` | Checks if the string is in a float-like format `"password"` | :eyes: | Checks if a string contains at least 1 minuscule, 1 minuscule, 1 number and 1 special character
+`"float"` | `/^[0-9]+\.[0-9]+$/m` | Checks if the string is in a float-like format `"password"` | :eyes: | Checks if a string contains at least 1 minuscule, 1 capital letter, 1 number and 1 special character

 By default, no match test is ran if you don't specify one.